VIVO Alliance & Integro Foundation logo

 Donate Today to Improve Victims' Rights in Puerto Rico

-Based on recommendations from Puerto Rican legal professionals, such as Orlandy Cabrera Valentin, Esq.
-(Assistant Solicitor General of Puerto Rico), Vivo Alliance is assembling a team of legal and research professionals, alongside students from The University of Puerto Rico’s Legal and Journalism departments, who will embark on a comprehensive work-study program to gather critical information, define the severity of the problem, and formulate evidence-based solutions.
+Working in collaboration with Puerto Rican legal experts, such as Orlandy Cabrera Valentin, Esq.
+(Assistant Solicitor General of Puerto Rico), Vivo Alliance is assembling a team of legal and research professionals, alongside graduate students from The University of Puerto Rico Law School, who will embark on a comprehensive 6-part project to take on this issue.
+They will gather critical information about the severity of the problem, identify systemic deficiencies, and formulate evidence-based solutions.
 These solutions will be promoted to the public and to legislators and policy-makers, with the end goal of strengthening victims' rights and helping to ensure that perpetrators are prosecuted and the justice system is held accountable.
-The present financial goal of $30K will help fund the initial phase of this project, in which a project team will be on-boarded, an online presence will be established (including an in-depth website which tracks the project's progress), key statistical data identifying the extent of the problem will be documented, and project goals and procedures will be established.
+Thanks to our amazing donors thus far, we exceeded our initial end-of-year crowdfunding goal of $30k, and raised a total of $33,497.
+With that initial capital, we have embarked on the first 3 parts of our 6-part project, in which we have completed Part 1, and are currently working on Parts 2&3* (see below for details).

 Your support is vital to the success of this project.
-Please click the donate button today, and please share this campaign, to not only help ensure that victims of sexual assault and gender-based violence are given a legitimate voice, but to hold violent perpetrators accountable and to bring them to justice.
+Please click the donate button today, and please share this campaign, to not only help ensure that victims of sexual assault are given a legitimate voice, but to bring violent perpetrators to justice so they are not free to attack again.

-For further information, or to get involved, please contact us at vivoalliancefoundation@gmail.com
+For further information, or to get involved, please visit our website https://www.vivoalliance.org/ or contact us at vivoalliancefoundation@gmail.com.

 Raised